MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-install-sign-in.md

 If you sign in to a brand-new [!include[pn-hololens](../includes/pn-hololens.md)] device, you'll be prompted to complete the **Setup** wizard.
 In the **Setup** wizard, you can  sign in with an existing account or you can create a new account.
 The **Setup** wizard also guides you through steps to calibrate and prepare your [!include[pn-hololens](../includes/pn-hololens.md)].

-## Open and sign in to HoloLens for the first time
+## Open and sign in to the HoloLens app for the first time

 1. Select **All Apps**.